 - Looks like "non-low2." - Indeed many nonlow2 constructions can be run with only the above.
-For example, every anc degree bounds a generic.
+For example, every anc degree bounds a 1-generic.

-- c.e. anc degree are those that: (Kummer) Contain c.e. sets of infinitely often maximal Kolmogorov - (Kummer) Contain c.e. sets of infinitely often maximal Kolmogorov complexity - (Downey, Jockusch, and Stob) bound disjoint c.e. sets A and B such that every separating set for A and B computes the halting problem - (Cholak, Coles, Downey, Herrmann) The array noncomputable c.e. degrees form an invariant class for the lattice of Π01 classes via the thin perfect classes
+- c.e. anc degree are those that:(Kummer) Contain c.e. sets of infinitely often maximal Kolmogorov - (Kummer) Contain c.e. sets of infinitely often maximal Kolmogorov complexity - (Downey, Jockusch, and Stob) bound disjoint c.e. sets A and B such that every separating set for A and B computes the halting problem - Exactly those that have integer valued randoms (D-Barmpalias) and have packing dimension 1 (D-Greenberg). - (Cholak, Coles, Downey, Herrmann) The array noncomputable c.e. degrees form an invariant class for the lattice of Π01 classes via the thin perfect classes